 15. The one leaning on the pole.
-Yes, you.
-You massively annoy me!
-It’s not a backrest, and yes, I will ask you to ‘move, so I can hold on’.
+I will have to ask you to ‘move please, so I can hold on’.

 17. The ones who chat loudly with their friend saying how ‘sad it is that commuters don’t smile or talk to each other’.
-To them, I say, not only is this because we have to begrudgingly do this sweaty journey twice a day, every day, but we also smile less when overhearing people saying that we should.
-You get me?
+To them, I say, not only is this because we have to begrudgingly do this sweaty journey twice a day, every day, but I think we also smile less when overhearing people saying that we should.

 18. The random smiler.
 Sometimes this happens, and it’s nice.
 It re-instills your faith in human nature and (for the brief time you ride the escalator, before reaching the real world, at least), you get a warm feeling about the fact that ‘nice people are still out there’.
-However, the random smiler can also be creepy and downright weird.
-Like the time a woman gave up her seat for me because I had shopping bags.
-She was smiling at me on the way, then offered me her card on how to join her Mormon group on the way off…
+Sometimes, it can be a bit… awkward.

 21. The ones who don’t go upstairs on the bus.
 ‘There are seats on the upper deck’.
-You there, standing by the stairs, don’t perch, move your butt up those stairs, so that the rest of us can get on.
+You there, standing by the stairs, don’t perch, move up those stairs, please, so that the rest of us can get on.

 22. The worn out parent on their way home from South Kensington.
-Give your seat up for their child.
+Dear reader, help this parent.
+Why not give your seat up for their child?
 The apparent happiness this brings is unbeatable.

 Read more opinion pieces…